pultar/ase/doc/tutorials/neb/rneb.rst

 .. literalinclude:: rneb_reflective.py

 The barrier is obtained by not calculating, but reflecting the last two intermediate images.
-When visualizing the path, the calculator on these images is not `emt` (when opening the info ``Ctrl + I``), but `unknwon` since these images have been assigned the energy values of the corresponding images from the first half of the path.
+When visualizing the path, the calculator on these images is not :mod:`EMT <ase.calculators.emt>` (when opening the info ``Ctrl + I``), but ``unknown`` since these images have been assigned the energy values of the corresponding images from the first half of the path.

 |rneb|